 Mirror Lake and Snow Creek Trail: Mirror Lake is full over the winter.
 Plenty of Half Dome reflection pictures here.
 Take the Mirror Lake Loop Trail for a couple of hours unless it’s flooded.
 Consider going up the Snow Creek Falls Trail at the end of the canyon for impressive views of Half Dome and Cloud’s Rest on the way up and at the point near the top of the rim if boots can do it.

 Ice Skating at Half Dome Village: Though smaller than it used to be, this rink is still lot’s of fun with it’s Half Dome views, Hot Chocolate and Firepit.
-It will be open before Christmas and rent ice skates for generally 10am and 3pm start times.
+It will be open the weekend before Christmas and rent ice skates for generally 10am and 3pm start times.

 SECOND DAY: WHOLE DAY SOUTHERN YOSEMITE: Hiking & Overlook Point, Waterfalls, Sequoia Groves or use this route going out to Los Angeles:

 Mariposa Sequoia Grove: The access & interpretive renovated Mariposa Grove is open now off of Highway 41 at the South Entrance to Yosemite.
 Go early using the Highways 140/49/41 through Mariposa and Oakhurst.
 This big grove got much needed attention to it’s facilities last year, you will be impressed.
-If the road is closed, consider hiking, cross country skiing or snowshoeing to the Lower Mariposa grove trees 3 to 4 miles round trip.
+If the road is closed for snow, consider hiking, cross country skiing or snowshoeing to the Lower Mariposa grove trees 3 to 4 miles round trip.

 Wawona Covered Bridge & Pioneer Center: The bridge is 150 years old!
 The assembly of the historical cabins from the first superintendent’s cabin to the Wells Fargo cabin do excite.